SAI3D: Segment Any Instance in 3D Scenes: Introduction

 More recently, the Segment Anything Model (SAM)~\cite{kirillov2023sam} has achieved cutting-edge results in fine-grained image segmentation within complex scenes.
 Building on this progress, SA3D~\cite{cen2023SA3D} utilizes a NeRF trained on a set of 2D images.
 By using manual prompts in a single view (rough points representing the target object), it generates object masks within a 3D grid via cross-view self-prompting, incorporating the functionalities of SAM.
 Advancing further, SAM3D~\cite{yang2023sam3d} employs SAM for automatic mask generation, partitioning images into dense instance masks, and then projecting them into the 3D scene through an iterative merging process.
 Notably, SAM3D is capable of generating more detailed masks compared to ground-truth annotations in ScanNet.
 However, it is susceptible to 2D mask errors due to the local adjacent frame merging process, which might overlook global consensus.

 In this work, we investigate how to better leverage geometric priors and multi-view consistency for fine-grained instance segmentation of intricate 3D scenes.
-We introduce {\ours} (Segment Any Instance in 3D), which takes advantage of SAM to conduct zero-shot 3D instance segmentation, without training or finetuning with 3D annotations. {\ours} dissects the 3D scene into geometric primitives, and builds a sparse affinity matrix that captures pairwise similarity scores based on the 2D masks generated by SAM.
-Our approach involves the progressive merging of these primitives using a region-growing algorithm, and an aggregation of votes from all valid images, to obtain a multi-view consistent 3D instance segmentation.
+We introduce {\ours} {(\textbf{S}egment \textbf{A}ny \textbf{I}nstance in \textbf{3D} Scenes)}, {which takes advantage of SAM to conduct zero-shot 3D instance segmentation, without training or finetuning with 3D annotations.} {\ours} dissects the 3D scene into geometric primitives, and builds a sparse affinity matrix that captures pairwise similarity scores based on the 2D masks generated by SAM. {Our approach involves the progressive merging of these primitives using a region-growing algorithm, and an aggregation of votes from all valid images, to obtain a multi-view consistent 3D instance segmentation.}

-We evaluate our method on ScanNet~\cite{dai2017scannet} as well as the recently developed ScanNet++~\cite{yeshwanth2023scannet++}.
+We evaluate our method on ScanNetV2~\cite{dai2017scannet}\yd{, ScanNet200 \cite{rozenberszki2022language}, Matterport3D \cite{Matterport3D}} as well as the recently developed ScanNet++~\cite{yeshwanth2023scannet++}.
 Notably, ScanNet++ provides more detailed segmentation masks with rich semantics, thereby offering a more realistic and challenging benchmark for in-the-wild scenarios.
 For class-agnostic segmentation, our method significantly outperforms SAM3D and other open-vocabulary segmentation baselines on both datasets.
 Remarkably, when evaluated on ScanNet++, our zero-shot method achieves better results when compared with \textit{fully-supervised} Mask3D models trained on ScanNet, underlining the efficacy of {\ours} in fine-grained instance segmentation of complex 3D scenes.

 Overall, our contributions are summarized as follows: \begin{itemize} \item We introduce {\ours}, an efficient zero-shot 3D instance segmentation method combining geometric priors and semantic-aware image segmentation.